Isostasy with Love: I Elastic equilibrium: Introduction

 where $(d,R,n)$ are respectively the crustal thickness, surface radius, and harmonic degree (the dependence of gravity on depth was neglected here).
 At harmonic degree two, geoid anomalies differ by a factor of two between these approaches (Jeffreys noted similar discrepancies much earlier: \textit{`with different distributions of the stress in the upper layer we obtain values of the external potential associated with a given external form differing as much as in the ratio 1 to 2'} \citep{jeffreys1932}).
 We will show in this paper that all well-grounded isostatic approaches have the same thin shell limit, but that it is not true of equal mass isostasy and equal (lithostatic) pressure isostasy.

 If the classical prescriptions of equal mass and equal pressure are incorrect, what is then the right approach?
 A first path forward is Jeffrey's idea of minimizing elastic deviatoric stresses within the crust: \textit{`We shall say that isostasy means (1) below a certain depth the stress is hydrostatic, (2) above the depth the maximum stress-difference is as small as possible, consistently with the surface load'} \citep{jeffreys1959}.
 Jeffreys considered both the maximum stress difference \citep{jeffreys1932} and the second stress invariant \citep{jeffreys1943}.
 His idea did not catch on at the time, but was revived first by \citet{dahlen1982} to predict geoid anomalies on Earth (in the thin shell limit and with local compensation), and then by \citet{beuthe2016} for Enceladus (without the thin shell and local assumptions).
+In the same spirit, \citet{kaula1963} determined internal loads within the Earth's mantle under a constraint of minimum stress.
 Minimum stress isostasy consists in analyzing the final elastic state and is closely related to the energy minimization of a static mechanical system: one solves for compensating density anomalies without considering the loading history.
 It is not known whether the isostatic configuration results from faulting, plastic deformations or viscous evolution, but the final state is assumed to be held in place by elastic stresses.
 This assumption is less restrictive than it seems because the elastic solution is a good approximation of the absolute minimum stress solution (including non-elastic solutions), as argued by Jeffreys with a principle of minimum energy (Chapter 6 of \citet{jeffreys1959}; Section 3.3.1 of \citet{melosh2011}).
 As an alternative to minimum stress isostasy, dynamic models (either viscoelastic or purely viscous) include the loading history and generate the final isostatic state as the end product of a long time evolution.
-Dynamic models will be examined in the companion paper, and will shown to be closely related to elastic isostasy \citep{beuthe2020a}.
+Dynamic models will be examined in a companion paper (\citet{beuthe2020b}, hereafter called Paper~II), and will shown to be closely related to elastic isostasy.
 Both elastic and dynamic models have the physically desirable property of being nonlocal (regional compensation), although locality can be achieved with transversely isotropic elasticity if one wishes a model more similar to classical isostasy.